 David Brauner, Senior Broker at OREP, shares insights and advice gained over 25+ years of providing E&O insurance for inspectors, showing you how to protect yourself and your business.
 Watch Now!

-Note: The Winter 2020 issue of Working RE Inspector is mailing now to over 25,000 home inspectors nationwide.
+Note: Summer 2021 issue of Working RE Home Inspector is mailing now to over 25,000 home inspectors nationwide.
 OREP Insureds enjoy guaranteed delivery of each print magazine and many more benefits.